joelouthan/theologic.us/content/posts/prayers/2020-06-26-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 44:23
+Sing, O heavens, for the LORD has done it;
+shout, O depths of the earth;
+break forth into singing, O mountains,
+O forest, and every tree in it!
+For the LORD has redeemed Jacob, and will be glorified in Israel.
 </pre>

+My Precious Lord,

+All of this that you have provided for me for your holy name comes from your hand and is all your own.

+You are the very breath in my lungs and the king of my heart.
+You are the fire in my soul and the spark in my mind.
+You are the Spirit inside of me.

+Lord, I don’t have the right words to express all of my heart and life.
+I ask just this one thing: do not let your Spirit depart from me and let me dwell in your presence all the days of my life.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen